FirmanFA/go-example-api/Readme.md

 ## Tech Stack
 - `Docker & Docker Compose`: For containerization
-- `Grafa Loki and Promtail`: For logging observability
+- `Grafana Loki and Promtail`: For logging observability
 - `Prometheus`: For database observability

 ## Dependencies